 Be Comfortable With What You’re Risking

-If you have a $2000 account you don’t want to be risking $500 on a trade (especially if you're new).
-If you're risking 25% of your account, you will not be able to manage risk correctly because you will be far more emotional than if you were risking $100.
+If you have a $5000 account you don’t want to be risking $500 on a trade.
+If you’re risking 10% of your account, you will not be able to manage risk correctly because you will be far more emotional than if you were risking $100.
 You will most likely stop out too early because it went a few ticks against you and you got scared, or you might freeze and not do anything when you are supposed to be stopping out for the loss.
 Nothing should change in your life if you lost the money you decide to risk on a trade.

 Use Hard Stops and Hide Your Unrealized PnL